 - Hold onto stocks and mutual funds for at least one year.
 As described above, the gains realized on investments that are held for more than one year benefit from a long-term capital gains tax rate that is lower than ordinary income tax rates.
 The top long-term capital gains rate is currently 20%, and most people will pay a maximum rate of 15%.
 However, capital gains realized on investments held for one year or less are taxed at ordinary income tax rates, which could be as high as 39.6%.

 - Harvest some tax losses.
 You might be able to offset some of your investment gains by selling other investments at a loss, a strategy known as tax-loss harvesting.
 For example, if you have realized a healthy gain in ABC stock but XYZ stock is down, you could sell XYZ stock, book the loss, and then reduce the amount of your taxable capital gain in ABC stock by the amount of your loss in XYZ.

-You can use up to $3,000 of investment losses not only to offset capital gains, but also to reduce ordinary income.
+You can use up to $3,000 or $1,500 if you are married filing separately of investment losses not only to offset capital gains, but also to reduce ordinary income.
 If your losses exceed $3,000, this amount can be carried forward to offset capital gains or reduce income in future years.
 Important note: You cannot sell an investment to harvest tax losses and then buy essentially the same investment again within thirty days — this is known as the wash-sale rule.